Our history

 Leaving Richmond

 In 1916, the average age of the young ex-Servicemen was 22.
-A century later, the average age is now 88, and there is a need for 24-hour nursing, respite and specialist dementia care.
+Over a century later, the average age is now 90, and there is a need for 24-hour nursing, respite and specialist dementia care.
 The Richmond Home could no longer facilitate the levels of accommodation and care required in the 21st century.
 The Richmond building was sold in November 2014.

 Our Homes today

-The charity embarked on a development programme to build three new state-of-the-art care homes and a new generation of modern, award-winning Homes in Solihull, Surbiton and High Wycombe, now provide care appropriate for today’s veterans.
+We embarked on a development programme to build a new generation of modern, award-winning Homes in Solihull, Surbiton and High Wycombe, which now provide care appropriate for today’s veterans.
+Our Worthing Home is currently undergoing a programme of refurbishment and modernisation.
+Our work is driven by the desire to do the very best we can for the veterans, their partners, and the families we support.

 Get the Centenary book